pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 ## Deploy TiDB Operator

 The first TiDB component we are going to install is the TiDB Operator, using a Helm Chart.
-The TiDB Operator is the management system that works with Kubernetes to bootstrap your TiDB cluster and keep it running.
+TiDB Operator is the management system that works with Kubernetes to bootstrap your TiDB cluster and keep it running.
 This step assumes you are in the `tidb-operator` working directory:

 	kubectl apply -f ./manifests/crd.yaml &&
 	kubectl apply -f ./manifests/gke-storage.yml &&